KavanBahrami/XRDrag/README.md

 7. Open VRTemplateMap > World Settings > Override Default Pawn with included "VRPawn_Duplicate"

-Play in VR preview or Build to HMD
-Use either grip to move your VRPawn around the scene.
+Play in VR preview or Build to HMD.
+Use either controller grips to move your VRPawn around the scene.
 Use both grips to rotate your VRPawn around.

 Scale is partially implemented but the BP nodes are disconnected.
 I haven't yet figured out how to get it to work without being super jittery.
 If you know what needs to be done please let me know.